Sexual Harassment Policy (includes Sexual Violence/Assault)

 - Dating Violence: Dating Violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 Such a relationship is characterized by the expectation of affection or sexual involvement between the parties.
 The existence of such a relationship shall be determined based on a consideration of the (a) length of the relationship, (2) type of relationship, and (3) frequency of the interaction between the persons involved in the relationship.

-- Stalking: A person commits the crime of stalking if he or she purposely, through his or her course of conduct, harasses or follows with the intent of harassing another person.
+- Stalking: Stalking occurs if a person purposely, through the person’s course of conduct, harasses or follows with the intent of harassing another person.
 “Course of conduct” is a pattern of conduct composed of two or more acts, which may include communication by any means, over a period of time, however short, evidencing a continuity of purpose.
 It does not include constitutionally protected activity.
 See Mo.
 Rev. Stat. § 565.225.

 IV.
 Definition of Consent